 Named ‘Winery of the Year’ by James Halliday and Matt Skinner, Larry Cherubino wants his wines to be distinctive and to speak clearly of their variety and vineyard site.
 He believes in paying meticulous attention to the vineyard, canopy and water management, picking at the right time and minimal intervention in the winery.
 Larry also makes wine under the Laissez Faire label, an exquisite range of natural wines which are the ultimate expression of site, made in small batches from hand harvested grapes.
 From delicate whites to opulent reds, all his wines have pure class and finesse.

 Planted in the Frankland River region in 2007, the Northern facing vineyard sits on lateritic soils.
 The bush pruned vines are on their own rootstocks.

 The ultimate expression of natural winemaking made in small batches from handharvested grapes.
 The fruit was hand-picked and whole bunch pressed.
 The juice was then settled without the addition of enzymes, sulphur or acid.
-Once settled, it was allowed to ferment naturally at low temperature for six weeks.
-The wine was then bottled in the August, of the same year.
+Once settled, it was allowed to ferment naturally at low temperature for six weeks in seasoned oak and concrete eggs.

 Aromas of quince and white figs are complemented by hints of yellow peach, mineral notes and subtle oak spices.
 The palate follows suit with flavours of peach and hints of preserved lemon, the acidity is long and fine and wrapped in a soft texture.
 This really shines with crispy chilli squid and steamed clams.